narsimlukemsaram/COMP0182-Multi-Agent-Systems/Week_03/lab_sheet_3.md

 **0.2.6.
 Configure the WiFi Network Setting**

-Boot Up the Raspberry Pi
+Boot Up the Raspberry Pi:

 a.
 Connect the HDMI cable of the monitor to the HDMI port of Raspberry Pi.

 b.
 Connect input devices to the USB port of Raspberry Pi.

 c.
 Insert the microSD card.

 d.
 Connect the power (either with USB or OpenCR) to turn on the Raspberry Pi.

 e.
 Login with ID **ubuntu** and PASSWORD **turtlebot**.

 Just follow the instructions.